solo-io/gloo/projects/gloo/pkg/plugins/aws/ec2/README.md

 ### Action
 - The action that the EC2 upstream credentials must have is `ec2:DescribeInstances`.
-  - [DescribeInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html) is the only AWS API that Gloo needs.
+  - [DescribeInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html) is the only AWS API that Gloo Edge needs.

 ### Resource list
 - To restrict an upstream's access to a specific set of instances, list them (wildcards supported) by their Amazon Resource Name (ARN).